 - An asynchronous workshop on how to choose a concentration: available early November.

 - A workshop on what is independent research or senior capstone projects: available Winter '21.

 - Discussions about other topics such as growth mindet and reflecting on meaning and purpose.

 By pairing second-year students with upperclassmen mentors for one-on-one and group-advising support, MAPS enables sophomores to feel better prepared to navigate concentration choices, career and research opportunities, "sophomore slump," and more.

-MAPS Program 2019-2020
+MAPS Program 2020-2021

-MAPS Goals for Mentees:
+MAPS Learning Goals for Mentees:

 - Increase comfort with accessing on-campus resources and articulating wants and needs from academic/advising relationships.

 - Develop a meaningful mentoring relationship with an older student in order to gain knowledge and experience about navigating decisions and choices that arise in sophomore year and beyond.